Dominic Holden

 • Advised and led negotiations for a WBO World Champion on a multi-million-pound global ambassador and promotional agreement with one of the UK’s biggest boxing promoters

-• Advised and assisted a high-profile England and Premier League player with various global corporate investments, endorsements agreements and family matters
+• Advised and assisted a high-profile England and Premier League player with various global corporate investments, endorsement agreements and family matters

 • Negotiated a multi-million pound promotional agreement with the UK’s biggest boxing promoters for a British professional light-heavyweight boxer ranked number one in the world